slowernews/hamster-system/README.md

 - resuming (check also [screenshots](#screenshots)):

         on a paper notebook:
-            Now (collection of todos to be done ASAP)
+            TODOS (collection of todos to be done ASAP)

         on a cloud, one text file with 3 sections:
-            Calendar (collection of todos that can/must wait) Bookmarks (collection of bookmarks)
+            Calendar (collection of todos that can/must wait) Notes (collection of thoughts and bookmarks)
-            Notes (collection of thoughts)

 ---
 ### Screenshots: